This information explains what a stress echocardiogram is and what to expect during your procedure.

-An echocardiogram, or “echo,” is a test that tells your doctor about the structure and function of your heart.
-Ultrasound (high-frequency sound waves) is used to take pictures of your heart.
-The test lets your doctor know:
+An echocardiogram, or “echo,” is a procedure that uses ultrasound to look at the structure and function of your heart.
+Ultrasound uses sound waves to create pictures of your heart.
+Your echo lets your doctor know:

-This test can give your doctor information about your coronary arteries.
+This procedure can give your doctor information about your coronary arteries.
 These are the blood vessels that often become narrow because of high cholesterol.

 Before Your Procedure